 The KYC Registry provides a global source of KYC and adverse media information on correspondent banks and funds players, resulting in increased efficiency and reduced effort and cost for KYC and CDD compliance activities.

-Download the new SWIFT info paper on RMA and RMA Plus for more information on how to use RMA and RMA Plus to protect and support your compliance and business priorities.
+Download the SWIFT info paper on RMA and RMA Plus for more information on how to use RMA and RMA Plus to protect and support your compliance and business priorities.